Vishnupriya0805/295534-miniproject/1_Requirements/README.md

 <h3>BINARY NUMBER SYSTEM<h3>

-A Binary number system has only two digits that are 0 and 1.
-Every number (value) represents with 0 and 1 in this number system.
-The base of binary number system is 2, because it has only two digits.
+<h5>A Binary number system has only two digits that are 0 and 1.
+Every number (value) represents
+with 0 and 1 in this number system.
+The base of binary number system is 2, because it has only two digits.<h5>

 <h3>OCTAL NUMBER SYSTEM<h3>